LogtalkDotOrg/logtalk3/examples/relations/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-This folder contains rewritten versions of some of the objects provided with previous, 1.x versions, of the Logtalk system.
+This folder contains rewritten versions of some objects provided  with previous, 1.x versions, of Logtalk.
 They are intended to  help the conversion of applications from Logtalk 1.x to 2.x and to support most of the other examples provided with the current Logtalk package.